jsrn/jsrn.github.io/_posts/2023-09-27-dealing-with-json-log-output.md

   - Pros: Super powerful.
 Lets you do cool stuff like displaying and searching at the same time.
   - Cons: Just JSON.
 Very arguably not a flaw, if you're an adherent of the Unix philosophy.
 - [jless](https://jless.io/)
   - Pros: The coolest of the bunch.
 Lets you interactively whip through JSON data.
 Very cute mascot.
+Handles YAML, too.
   - Cons: Not well suited to streaming data, e.g. following log output.
 - `python -m json.tool`
   - Pros: Pretty-prints output and doesn't require installing a third party tool (unless you count Python.)
-  - Cons: Not well suited to streaming data, pretty-prints but doesn't add colour.
+  - Cons: Not well suited to streaming data.
+Pretty-prints but doesn't add colour.

 Of the bunch, I think `jless` will become my go-to.
 Such a cute mascot.